It can be used to break out from restricted environments by spawning an interactive system shell.

 It reads data from files, it may be used to do privileged reads or disclose files outside a restricted file system.

-This works as long as the file does not contain the NUL character, also a trailing $'\n'
+This works as long as the file does not contain the NUL character, also a trailing $'\n' is added.
+The actual /bin/echo command is executed.
+GNU version only.

 LFILE=file_to_read